microsoft/playwright/docs/src/api/class-playwrightassertions.md

 * since: v1.25
 * langs: java

-Changes default timeout for Playwright assertions from 5 seconds to the speicified value.
+Changes default timeout for Playwright assertions from 5 seconds to the specified value.

 ```java
 PlaywrightAssertions.setDefaultAssertionTimeout(30_000);